operate-first/training/README.md

 # Operate First Training

 This repository is the content source for training in the Operate First community.
-We develop training content here and publish training courses to FIXME-TBD.
+We develop training content here and publish training modules to operate-first.cloud (FIXME-URL).

 ## What do we mean "training content"?